systemcarl/folio/README.md

 Optional environment variables can be defined in a `.env` file at the root of the project.
 A sample `.env` file is provided as [`.env.example`](.env.example).

+#### Logging
+Server side events are automatically logged and formatted using [*Pino*](https://getpino.io/).
+Events are sent to the application's standard output to capture logs in the console or environment log files.

 #### Error Monitoring & Performance Tracking
 To enable [*Sentry*](https://docs.sentry.io/platforms/javascript/guides/svelte/)
 error tracking and performance monitoring, add the necessary environment